Supreme administrative court

 A supreme administrative court is the highest court in a country with jurisdiction over lower administrative courts and the administrative decisions of the authorities, but not the legislative decisions (laws) made by the government (which are under the jurisdiction of a constitutional court).

-For a specific country, see:
+Supreme admininistrative courts are typically associated with civil law jurisdictions in which they sit atop a hierarchy of first- and second-instance administrative courts; they are not typically found in common law jurisdictions.